 Choose one or more BlueConic segments, whose updated profiles will be sent to Microsoft Azure Event Hubs via the firehose.
 Search and choose segments to include.

 - Select Microsoft Azure Event Hubs event hub

-Choose the event hub to which the changed BlueConic profiles are streamed.
-This list of event hubs is retrieved from your Microsoft Azure Event Hubs account.
+Enter the event hub to which the changed BlueConic profiles are streamed.

 Select event type and data.